|America's independent, non-partisan advocate for overburdened taxpayers.||Home | Donate | RSS | Log in|

 Policy & Research:

-Assist Research department by tracking and reporting on Congressional spending patterns through NTUF's BillTally and VoteTally reports.
+Assist Research department by tracking and reporting on Congressional spending through NTUF's unique BillTally project.
 Interns also will be encouraged to pursue suitable research and writing topics that will lead to publishable policy papers, issue briefs, or op-eds.
 Candidates will possess basic quantitative skills, attention to detail, an interest in public policy issues (specifically budget, tax, and regulatory issues) and strong research, communication, and writing skills.